You Can’t Think Your Way Out of Autopilot: What Social Media Gets Wrong About Self-Observation and What Therapy Actually Changes

 • How they sound

-• How they come across
+• How they appear to others

-• Whether they’re doing enough
+• Whether they are doing enough

-• Whether they’re getting it right
+• Whether they are getting things right

 • People-pleasing